Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Methods: Reinforcement Learning, Attractor Dynamics, and ERRT-based Switching Controllers

+In the RL-based method, Sub-controller 2 is trained beforehand both as a trajectory planner to prevent the robot from crashing into obstacles and also as a controller, which makes the robot globally stable by generating trajectories that always carry the particle toward a target for an arbitrary initial position.
+Sub-controllers 1 and 2 and the switching law are shown in Figure~\ref{fig:cascadeController}.

-\subsection{Sub-controller 1}
+\subsubsection{Sub-controller 1}

 Since there is no control on the strength and direction of a magnetic field produced by an attached permanent magnet on the end-effector and due to uncertainties and disturbances induced by the environment, the control system should be robust to losing the particle (when the particle is not responding to the field) and able to be automatically retrieved if such an event occurs.
 Sub-controller 1 is responsible for keeping the magnetic particle within the vicinity of the end-effector through the information it gets from an optical tracking system.
-In other words, the robotic arm should be capable of finding the magnetic particle or track the particle starting from an arbitrary initial position.
+In other words, the robotic arm should be capable of finding the magnetic particle or tracking the particle starting from an arbitrary initial position.
 When Sub-controller 1 is activated, the control-loop mechanism is depicted in Figure~\ref{fig:innerloop}.

-IKFast, The Robot Kinematics Compiler (\cite{diankov2010automated,zeng2018learning}), which analytically solves the inverse kinematics equations of the robotic arm, UR5 in this work, is employed as Sub-controller 1 to map Cartesian space of the end-effector to the joint space of the UR5.
-Furthermore, the robot workspace should remain parallel to the plane where the particle is manipulated, i.e., the angle between the plane of work and the z-axis should remain unchanged.
+{IKFast, The Robot Kinematics Compiler (\mbox{\cite{diankov2010automated,zeng2018learning}}), which analytically solves the inverse kinematics equations of the robotic arm, UR5 in this work, is employed as Sub-controller 1 to map Cartesian space of the end-effector to the joint space of the UR5.} {Furthermore, the locus of the end-effector remains parallel to the plane where the particle is manipulated, i.e., the angle between the plane of work and the z-axis should remain unchanged.}

+{When a disturbance occurs, Sub-controller 1 will be activated and the robot basically employs a kinematic control.
+Therefore, performance can be very satisfactory, provided that inserted disturbances are not too fast and/or do not require large accelerations.
+Also it should be noted that one of the issues for using a kinematic control method is singularities.
+This implies that the robotic arm needs to be singularity-free within the workspace where the simplified structure of the large intestine is located.
+Outside of the workspace, the RL algorithm will assure that the arm does not get stretched too beyond the region of interest.
+The singularity analysis of the employed robotic arm (UR5) should be taken into consideration.
+As the locus of the end-effector remains parallel to the plane where the particle is manipulated, Figure~{\ref{fig:singlulFree}} shows that the arm will not encounter singularities.}